-5.3 Eligible expenditure
+5.2 Eligible expenditure

-You may only spend the grant on eligible expenditure you have incurred on eligible grant activities or agreed project activities.
+You can only spend the grant on eligible grant activities or agreed project activities.

 If your Invitation with Service Delivery Plan application is successful, we may ask you to verify project costs that you provided in your application.
 You may need to provide evidence such as quotes for major costs.